sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase1-establish_power_distribution.md

   - ~12V between any positive (+) pad and any negative (-) pad.

     NOTE: if the battery is X volts instead of 12 volts (e.g. 10), then the multimeter will show X volts instead of 12 volts.

+- **ONLY** if the DC voltage check passed, connect a battery to your drone.
+Verify the following:
+  - The ESCs emitted a quick succession of 3 beeps.
+  - The bottom of the drone frame is illuminating, due to the LEDs on the bottom of the PDB.